I Just Drank George Washington's Water!

 - Write a summary detailing how the water cycle works.

-- Cycle Graphic Organizer (PDF) from The Big Book of Reproducible Graphic Organizers: 50 Great Templates That Help Kids Get More Out of Reading, Writing, Social Studies, and More! by Dottie Raymer, Jennifer Jacobson
+- Cycle Graphic Organizer (PDF) from The Big Book of Reproducible Graphic Organizers: 50 Great Templates That Help Kids Get More Out of Reading, Writing, Social Studies, and More! by Dottie Raymer, Jennifer Jacobson.
+Or, use this Cyclical Pattern (PDF) as an alternative.

 - Paper for publishing student writing

-- Two contrasting shades of 9 x 12 construction paper
+- Two contrasting shades of 9- by 12-inch construction paper

 - Tag board